 So when Jesus came, He found that he had already been in the tomb four days.
 Now Bethany was near Jerusalem, about two miles away.
 And many of the Jews had joined the women around Martha and Mary, to comfort them concerning their brother.
 Then Martha, as soon as she heard that Jesus was coming, went and met Him, but Mary was sitting in the house.
 Then Martha said to Jesus, “Lord, if You had been here, my brother would not have died.
 But even now I know that whatever You ask of God, God will give You.”

 a.
-He had already been in the tomb four days: Why did He wait four days?
-Jesus did this in light of the Jewish superstition of that day that said a soul stays near the grave for three days, hoping to return to the body.
+He had already been in the tomb four days: Jesus waited four days because He knew the Jewish superstition of that day that said a soul stayed near the grave for three days, hoping to return to the body.
 Therefore, it was accepted that after four days there was absolutely no hope of resuscitation.

-c.
-Even now I know that whatever You ask of God, God will give You: Martha isn't confident that Jesus will raise her brother.
+d.
+Even now I know that whatever You ask of God, God will give You: Martha was not confident that Jesus would raise her brother.
 Instead, she said that she would still trust Jesus despite this disappointment.
 This was a remarkable demonstration of faith, one that should be taken as an example.

 2. (23-27) I am the resurrection and the life.